-Whether you have a large or tiny garden, you don’t need a lot of space to enjoy hummingbird gardening if you create one in a container.
+Whether you have a large or tiny garden, you don’t need a lot of space to enjoy a hummingbird garden if you create one in a container.
 All you need is a pot and 2 to 3 plants that attract hummingbirds, and before you know it, you’ll soon be watching the antics of these “flying jewels” as they sip nectar from your potted plants.

 Creating a hummingbird garden in a container is a fun and easy project to do, so let’s get started:

 Most flowering plants need a sunny exposure in which to bloom.
-It is also important that the pots be placed in an area that is visible to hummingbirds as well as near where you can view them.
+It is also important that the pots be in an area that is visible to hummingbirds as well as near where you can view them.

-Any type of container will work, but bigger is better since you can fit more than one plant in it and it takes longer to dry out, which means you don’t have to water as often.
+Any type of container will work, but bigger is better since you can fit more than one plant in it and it takes longer to dry out.
+This means you don’t have to water as often.
 I recommend selecting one that is at least 16 inches tall and wide, or larger – for an extra splash of interest, pick a colorful pot.

-Shrubs, perennials, and even succulents can be grown successfully in containers.
-For the pots in my Arizona garden, I selected flame acanthus (Anisacanthus quadrifidus var. wrightii), Baja fairy duster (Calliandra californica), ‘Blue Bells’ (Eremophila hygrophana), Mexican honeysuckle (Justicia spicigera), purple trailing lantana (Lantana montevidensis), and dwarf lady’s slipper (Pedilanthus cymbiferus).
+Shrubs, perennials, and even succulents can grow successfully in containers.
+For the pots in my Arizona garden, I use flame acanthus (Anisacanthus quadrifidus var. wrightii), Baja fairy duster (Calliandra californica), ‘Blue Bells’ (Eremophila hygrophana), Mexican honeysuckle (Justicia spicigera), purple trailing lantana (Lantana montevidensis), and dwarf lady’s slipper (Pedilanthus cymbiferus).

-Taller plants should be located in the back with shorter plants in front.
+Taller plants should be put in the back with shorter plants in front.
 Don’t be afraid to have fun with color combinations.
-For example, pairing orange and purple flowering plants creates dramatic color contrast.
-Or, you can combine plants with complementary shades such as white, pinks and purples.
+For example, pair of orange and purple flowering plants for dramatic color contrast.
+Or, you combine plants with complementary shades such as white, pinks, and purples.
 This is where your personal style shines through in creating a beautiful container planting, although to be perfectly honest, the hummingbirds won’t care what colors you put together.

 It’s important to note that perennials and shrubs need less water than flowering annuals.
 A good rule of thumb is to water deeply when the top 2 inches of soil is barely moist.
-I recommend fertilizing with a slow-release fertilizer such as Osmocote every four months.
+I recommend using a slow-release fertilizer such as Osmocote every four months.

-The mature size of plants grown in pots is smaller than if they are grown in the ground since their roots have less room to spread out.
-I prune mine back pretty severely in spring (once the danger of frost has passed), removing approximately 2/3 of their size, which allows them plenty of room to grow back throughout the summer.
+The mature size of plants in pots is smaller than if they are grown in the ground since their roots have less room to spread out.
+I prune mine back severely in spring (once the danger of frost has passed), removing approximately 2/3 of their size, which allows them room to grow back throughout the summer.
 Light pruning can be done throughout the summer months as needed to control their size.